Skip to main content

 Each of the four ground maps has a different layout, providing variety in building experiences.
 Additionally, Ground Maps 3 & 4 offer more of a challenge, with some areas blocked from building.

-Do I have to place the Decoration Bricks on the base plate?
+Do I have to place the Decoration Elements on the base plate?

 No, you can either leave them on the table next to the game or build a cool jungle with them around the Ground Map.